-- The University complies with federal law and prohibits unlawful manufacture, sale, purchase, transfer, dispensation, distribution, possession, or use of any illegal substance (including marijuana or any other cannabis product containing tetrahydrocannabinol -THC) while on University property (including vehicles and equipment), while conducting business on behalf of the University, or when representing the University at any location is strictly prohibited.
-Violation of this policy will result in termination, and may result in further criminal charges. - The possession and use of any federal or state-controlled substance, including alcohol and any form of cannabis (marijuana or any other cannabis product containing tetrahydrocannabinol THC) while on University business, or on the premises of any of its property, while operating a University vehicle/equipment, or while representing the University at any location is prohibited and will constitute grounds for termination.
-While an employee will not be discharged, disciplined, or discriminated against due to possessing a physician prescribed medical marijuana card under state law, the possession, use, or while conducting business under the influence of marijuana applies as noted above and is strictly prohibited and enforced. - Nothing in this policy is meant to prohibit the appropriate use of over-the-counter medication or other medication that can legally be prescribed under both federal and state law (and that has been prescribed by a physician for the employee's medical use), to the extent that it does not impair an employee's job performance or safety or the safety of others.
+- The unlawful manufacture, sale, purchase, transfer, dispensation, distribution, possession and use of any controlled substance (including alcohol and marijuana) while on University business either at the office or on the premises of any of its property or while operating a University vehicle/equipment, or while representing the University is prohibited and will constitute grounds for termination. - Reporting to work under the influence of any illegal substance or alcohol or recreational marijuana will be subject to discipline, up to and including termination. - Nothing in this policy is meant to prohibit the appropriate use of over-the-counter medication or other medication that can legally be prescribed under both federal and state law (and that has been prescribed by a physician for the employee's medical use), to the extent that it does not impair an employee's job performance or safety or the safety of others.
 Employees who take over-the-counter medication or other medication prescribed by a physician for their personal medical use that can legally be prescribed under both federal and state law should inform their supervisor if they believe the medication will impair their job performance, safety, or the safety of others.
 The University retains the right to determine if an employee's performance has been seriously impaired or affects the workplace adversely.